lmiller1990/python-opencv-lake-recognition/README.md

 OpenCV has a `findContours` function which can find edges in a binary image.
 We have a binary image - that's why we created the mask.
 Read about `findContours` in the documentation [here](https://docs.opencv.org/2.4/modules/imgproc/doc/structural_analysis_and_shape_descriptors.html?#findcontours).
 The arguments are:

 - `image`: the binary image to use. `findContours` modifies the image, so we should pass in a copy
 - `mode`: the contour retrieval mode.
-These are described in the documentation.
+The modes are described in the documentation.
 We are focusing on the largest area, so the best fit for this problem is `CV_RETR_EXTERNAL`
 - `method`: the contour approximation method.
 Again, described in the documentation.
 I don't really understand which is the best fit for this problem, so I just used `CHAIN_APPROX_SIMPLE` since this is a simple problem and that method has simple in the name. `¯\_(ツ)_/¯`

 Now we know about `findContours`, we can write the following function: